srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/12-Implement Azure Key Vault.md

 Azure Key Vault is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.

+Secrets: Provides secure storage of secrets, such as passwords and database connection strings.

+Certificates: Supports certificates, which are built on top of keys and secrets and add an automated renewal feature.
+Keep in mind when a certificate is created, an addressable key and secret are also created with the same name.

 In this walkthrough, we will create an Azure Key vault and then create a password secret within that key vault, providing a securely stored, centrally managed password for use with applications.

 ## Lab objectives